zeek/zeek-docs/doc/customizations.rst

 JSON Streaming Logs
 -------------------

-The externally maintained `json-streaming-logs`_ package tailors Zeek for use with log shippers like `Filebeat`_ or `fluentd`_.
+The externally-maintained `json-streaming-logs`_ package tailors Zeek for use with log shippers like `Filebeat`_ or `fluentd`_.
 It configures additional log files prefixed with ``json_streaming_``, adds ``_path`` and ``_write_ts`` fields to log records and configures log rotation